Updated: Feb 10

 Dress for success

-Although it’s absolutely fine to work out in your PJs, research suggests that what you wear has an impact on your mindset so wriggle into that Lycra first thing in the morning or as soon as you get home to help you get started.
+Although it’s absolutely fine to work out in your PJs, research suggests that what you wear has an impact on your mindset so wriggle into that Lycra first thing in the morning or as a lunchtime break to help you get started.

 Share (but don’t overshare!)

-So go on – clear some space, find a workout (why not try one of Home Workout Clubs!), stay hydrated, don’t forget your warm-up and cool-down, book time in your diary, create a killer playlist and get hooked on the feeling of achievement when you’ve completed a terrific home workout!
+So go on – clear some space, find a workout you love on www.gemmapearcefitness.co.uk, stay hydrated, don’t forget your warm-up and cool-down, book time in your diary, create a killer playlist and get hooked on the feeling of achievement when you’ve completed a terrific home workout!